james-hunter/james-hunter.github.io/_posts/2025-01-19-dotsandampersands.md

 # Dot .
 ## Using a dot as the present working directory
-When writing te path to a file, begin the path like this to show that the item is inside the present working directory.
+When writing the path to a file, begin the path like this to show that the item is inside the present working directory.
 ```powershell
 .\
 ```